Kluvens/Microeconomics/Terminologies.md

 A simple example calculating the opportunity cost: OC bananas = loss in rabbit / gain in bananas.

+OC of one good = loss in the other good/gain in this good

 ## Comparative advantage
 An economy has a comparative advantage in a productive activity when he/she has a lower opportunity cost of carrying on that activity than another economy.